kiennguyen93/DroneItOut/README.md

 ## What is this?
 Autopilot App for DJI Phantom 3

-DroneItOut is an app that enables you to automate your DJI Product.
-You can control flight throught three main modes, waypoints mission, follow me, and voice control and many subsystems of the product including the camera and gimbal.
+DroneItOut is an app that enables you to perform different tasks with your DJI Product autonomously.
+You can control the drone through three main modes, Waypoints Mission, Follow Me, and Voice Commands.
+Beside those modes, the user also has the ability to control many other subsystems of the product including the camera and gimbal.
 Using the DroneItOut app, you will discover the full potential of DJI products.

 ## Get Started Immediately